 |

-A Heretic's View of the 7th
+View of the 7th Principle

 |

-This is a lay sermon
+is a lay sermon that analyzes the

-analyzes the Unitarian-Universalist 7th Principle (concerning the
+Unitarian-Universalist 7th Principle

-interconnected web of existence) from a very different point of view
+of existence) from a very different

-than is common.
-The sermon discusses global warming as a major
+The sermon discusses global warming

 (PDF file, 140 K)